jkenlooper/puzzle-massive/docs/deployment.md

       /srv/puzzle-massive/
     ```

+7)  Run any migrate scripts if required for this version bump.
+Follow any other
+    instructions for the migrate script if needed.

+    ```bash
+    python api/api/jobs/migrate_from_2_x.py site.cfg
+    ```

-7)  Start the new server and switch traffic over to it.
+8)  Start the new server and switch traffic over to it.

     After the old server data has been copied over, then start up the new server
     apps with the 'puzzlectl.sh' script.
 It is also good to monitor the logs to see